FlamingH0rse/h0rsescript/README.md

 $end
 ```
-The `data` method is provided by the root `hs` library which contains essential methods.<br>
+The `data` method is provided by the root `h0` library which contains essential methods.<br>
 Internally, the `data` method just returns the value passed to it to allow for variable creation.<br>
 `fun data(x) = x`<br>
-You can still choose to exclude the `hs` library from your scope, if you wish to.
+You can still choose to exclude the `h0` library from your scope, if you wish to.
 #### Assignment Operators
 | SYMBOL |   TYPE   |
 |:------:|:--------:|